Rawat-Sagar/Car_Price_Prediction/README.md

 Car Price Prediction : A Simple Machine Learning project do predict the price of your car if you want to sell it or just want know to the current price.
 Live Demo Link:https://car-price-prediction-04.herokuapp.com/

-NOTE: Here you may not find the Brand Option , beacuse there were much of it and some were of different names and tags.
+NOTE: Here you may not find the Brand Option , because there were much of it and some were of different names and tags.

 ## About this Project: